 1. Read widely

-Did you know reading widens your vocabulary?
-And vocabulary is an essential aspect of effective writing.
+Did you know reading widens your vocabulary, which is an essential aspect of effective writing?
 The more words you know, the more effectively you can communicate your ideas.

 Also, reading helps improve your comprehension and critical thinking skills.
 Both of these are valuable for analysing and synthesising information.
 So you’ll learn how to present ideas clearly in your writing.